Mimioj101/ruby-project-alt-guidelines-nyc01-seng-ft-071320/README.md

 ## Common question
 How do I turn off my SQL logger? `ruby # in config/environment.rb add this line: ActiveRecord::Base.logger = nil`

+#User Story
+#1.
+User should be able to write a review for a movie
+#2.
+User should be able to view all of the reviews they've #written
+#3.
+User should be able to enter movie and see all of the #reviews for that movie.
+#4.
+User should be able to edit their review for that movie
+#5.
+User should be able to delete a review of theirs